Which water filtration systems would you recommend?

 Thank you so much for all the replies guys!
 I really appreciate it.
 My system is extremely sensitive to water.
 Even our town’s normal tap water makes me sick.
 So I just want to be extra careful.
 When we did the otter trail we drank the tap water supplied but added the Kurbo charcoal koins which worked very well.
 I’m going to take more of those koins to fishriver just in case.
 But will see how the Sawyer works.
 I have never done the Fish before so just I bit unsure on what the water quality etc will be like.
 But it seems like you guys say it should be fine.
 I will then probably just take all the purification items as precaution

 When I did the Fish River Canyon, many years ago, the water was very low and very dirty and even with purification tablets (but no filtration), a lot of us had upset stomaches.
-Taking the Sawyer along is a no-brainer - it ways very little and works like a charm
+Taking the Sawyer along is a no-brainer - it weighs very little and works like a charm

 Thank you so much!